usds/website-redesign/README.md

-US Digital Service Website
+City of Austin Design, Technology, and Innovation Fellows Website
 ==========================

-This repo is for our public-facing site, which is hosted on usds.gov.
-This site is the main funnel for USDS recruiting and outreach.
+This repo is for our public-facing site, which is hosted on austintexas.io.
+This site is the main funnel for fellows program recruiting and outreach.

-Soon, this repo will also contain our assets on [whitehouse.gov](https://www.whitehouse.gov/digital/united-states-digital-service).

-The site is built on the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/) and uses Jekyll to generate static pages.
+The site is forked from [usds.gov](https://usds.gov), which is built on the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/) and uses Jekyll to generate static pages.

 Setup
 ---